noahpresler/Django-Tutorial/README.md

 $ python manage.py runserver
 ```
 Now, head over to 'localhost:8000' [in your favorite browser (Chrome, of course)](https://gfycat.com/IllustriousPowerfulIlsamochadegu)
 Check it out!
 Your server is working.
+(Ignore the migration error).

 ####Your app works - k bai!